What is the Neutral Position Switch?

 NPS and a Transmission Swap

 When doing a transmission swap there are a lot of things to consider (DCCD, Auto to Manual Conversion, etc) but don't forget to make sure that the NPS matches the ECU in the car.
-The NPS default position changes based on the year of car.
+The NPS default position changes based on the year of the car.

-2005 and Earlier - NPS defaults to open
+NPS defaults to open

-2006 to Current - NPS defaults to closed
+NPS defaults to closed

-*We believe this change is due to remote start and push button start features beginning to be integrated into Subaru models that require a ground input when in neutral in order for the system to allow the car to start.
+*We believe this change is due to remote start and push button start features beginning to be integrated into Subaru models that require a ground input when in neutral for the system to allow the car to start.

 What is happening in practical terms?

 For example, the car is a stock 2007 WRX and a 2004 STi transmission is installed.
 If the NPS is not matched, the ECU will think the car is in neutral when it is in gear and when it is in gear the ECU will think it's in neutral.
-With this condition the ECU will not activate the AVCS and the cruise will no longer work.
+With this condition, the ECU will not activate the AVCS and the cruise will no longer work.
 Once the NPS is changed out to match the 2007 ECU, then the ECU will recognize when the car is in and out of gear correctly and the AVCS and cruise will work again.

 How do I change out the NPS on my transmission?

 To change the NPS type, take the NPS from the old transmission (or one from a transmission that matches your ECU) and bolt it onto the new transmission.
-All NPS's have the same thread type so it's an easy swap mechanically, however, the NPS connectors will likely not match.
-If the connectors don't match, cut off the plug from the new transmission and wire it to the old NPS so it will match the new transmission sub harness.
-It's a two wire plug and it doesn't matter which order the wires are in.
+All NPSs have the same thread type so it's an easy swap mechanically, however, the NPS connectors will likely not match.
+If the connectors don't match, cut off the plug from the new transmission and wire it to the old NPS so it will match the new transmission sub-harness.
+It's a two-wire plug and it doesn't matter which order the wires are in.